ja-k-e/discogs-aggregator/README.md

 # Discogs Aggregator

-Aggregating Discogs data to determine which artists are often collected with other artists and which releases are often collected with other releases.
+Aggregating Discogs data to determine which Artists are often collected with other Artists and which Releases are often collected with other Releases.

 ## Setup